marine life

 Thriving Communities

 Coastal Kenya is rich in marine ecosystems that offer numerous benefits to communities who rely on it for employment, livelihoods and nutrition.
-We support coastal communities through various projects such as:
+We support coastal communities in governance, sustainable fisheries management and conservation, livelihood diversification and access to finance.

 Coastal Kenya is rich in marine ecosystems that include mangroves, wetlands, coastal forests, estuaries, sandy beaches and dunes, coral reefs, and seagrass beds supporting marine and coastal species.
 These ecosystems maintain the health and biodiversity of marine and coastal landscapes and seascapes.
 Despite this, the Kenyan coast is one of the least developed regions of the country, with more than 62% living below the poverty line and most relying on the coastal and marine ecosystem for employment, livelihoods and nutrition.